Editor’s Note: This marketing infographic is part of our 25 part series.

 Know The Stats

-A lot of people do PPC research for the wrong reason – to try to find untapped niches, see average cost per clicks, or see what the competition levels are like.
+A lot of people do PPC research for the wrong reason.
+They’re looking for untapped niches, average cost per clicks, or what the competition levels are like.

-But most of the time, those are averages that will bring you down, or at least have you believe that you just have to beat those averages to be successful.
+But most of the time, those averages will just bring you down.
+Or they’ll make you believe that you just have to beat those averages to be successful.

 It’s so far from the truth.